pepsizerosugar/node-cors-proxy/README.md

 [![CodeFactor](https://www.codefactor.io/repository/github/pepsizerosugar/node-cors-proxy/badge)](https://www.codefactor.io/repository/github/pepsizerosugar/node-cors-proxy)

 * cors proxy for some reason. 😉
-* If you have an problem, please leave a issue at github or email.
+* If you have a problem, please leave a issue at github or email.
 <br><br>

 ## 0. Change Log